shinyblink/sled/README.md

 * Raspberry Pi (Zero): See [rpi_ws281x](https://github.com/jgarff/rpi_ws281x).
   * I can recommend using PCM, little chance it is used.
 It is used by default.
 Pin 40 on the Zero.
   * You might need a level shifter to shift the 3.3V logic level to 5V the strips want.

 * ESP8266 DevBoard with UDP Sketch
   * Uses output D2 by default, but you can use almost anything the Adafruit NeoPixel library supports.
   * You might need a level shifter to shift the 3.3V logic level to 5V the strips want.

+* Raspberry Pi 3: Bitbanging HUB75 LED panels.
+  * High performance RaspberryPi is needed as bitbanging is quite resource intensive.

+* iCEBreaker FPGA with LED Panel Driver Pmod
+  * You can use the MPSSE SPI sled output module in combination with @smunaut [rgb_led panel design](https://github.com/smunaut/ice40-playground/tree/master/projects/rgb_panel).

+Note: When buying HUB75 LED panels be very careful what shift registers are used for the panel.
+When buying from Aliexpress you should explicitly ask for Panels with the ICN2037.
+Note: If you have HUB75 LED panels that use for example the FM6126A shift registers you will need a driver that can set up the panels on power up.
+For more information refer to the [lengthy discussion on hzeller's RPi LED Matrix repo](https://github.com/hzeller/rpi-rgb-led-matrix/issues/746).

 ## Building Options